Women's Health Residency Overview

 Stephanie Bush, DPT, WCS, MEd Women's Health Residency Coordinator

-The Brooks Women’s Health Residency Program integrates a comprehensive focus on women’s health physical therapy practice with a strong musculoskeletal/orthopaedic foundation.
+The Brooks Women’s Health Residency Program integrates a comprehensive focus on women’s health physical therapy practice with a strong musculoskeletal/orthopaedic foundation, for a total of 356 hours of didactic and psychomotor educational training.
 In addition to clinical mentoring, strategic and diverse directed learning activities provide the Women’s Health residents with exposure and access to interdisciplinary partners in women’s health care.
 Case study presentations prepare the resident for participation in professional conferences and potential submission for publication.
 The one-year Women’s Health Residency, the first of its kind in the state of Florida, is designed to provide specialized training in the following areas:

 - Pelvic Floor Rehabilitation (urinary incontinence, functional bowel disorders, pelvic organ prolapse, pelvic pain)